Unity Multiplayer

 Listen Server: Often confused with P2P, a Listen Server is where one instance acts as both client and server.
 This is the proper term to use; some HLAPI may (incorrectly) refer to this as Peer to Peer, however, that term does mean something different to Valve, so understand outside of HLAPI's docs, P2P means something else.

 Dedicated Server: A dedicated server runs independently, handling connections from multiple clients.
-When initializing a dedicated server with Steamworks, it is assigned a Steam ID via Steam Game Server endpoints (handled by Heathen’s Toolkit for Steamworks).
+When initialising a dedicated server with Steamworks, it is assigned a Steam ID via Steam Game Server endpoints (handled by Heathen’s Toolkit for Steamworks).

 Connection Method: All Unity HLAPIs using Steam Networking Sockets treat the Steam ID as the network address.